SuperOfficeDocs/data-access/docs/netserver/config/services.md

 # NetServer Services element

 Configuration settings used to manage SuperOffice web services.
+It specifies whether an application is working locally or remotely.

 ```XML
 <Services>